 The centre of Paris is famous for iconic attractions such as the Louvre, the Jardin des Tuileries, the Palais-Royale and Les Halles.
 Throw into the mix the shopping, cafés and restaurants, not to mention the Seine, and this area is a big draw – even of it is one of the priciest.

-Home to an important business district, the city’s smallest arrondissement is also where most of Paris’s surviving 19th-century arcades can be found.
-Place de Victoires is a well-known place for shopping with its trendy little boutiques.
+Home to an important business district, the city’s smallest arrondissement is also where most of Paris’s surviving 19th-century arcades can be found – the perfect place for a rainy afternoon.
+Place de Victoires is also another well-known place for shopping with its trendy little boutiques.

 One of the oldest neighbourhoods in Paris, the 3rd is characterised by the many 17th century mansions that once housed noble French families.
 Also home to the ‘Haut Marais’ area, with its distinctly arty edge, the district is the setting for the world-famous Picasso Museum too.

 The heart of the Marais, this lively neighbourhood is ﬁlled with trendy bars.
 In addition, the Ile St Louis and the Ile de la Cité are situated here in what is one of the oldest parts of Paris.
 Don’t miss the Village St Paul either, a hidden gem comprised of interconnecting courtyards.

 With some of the country’s most prestigious universities located here, including the Sorbonne, the Latin quarter is full of life with its animated, studenty vibe.
 Also home to The Panthéon, one of the city’s must-see attractions, there are some lovely parks and churches found here too.

 Long a focal point for scholars, artists, existentialists, bohemians and politicians, who would convene at the famous Café de Flore and Les Deux Magots, the Saint Germain area is teeming with rich culture, renowned art galleries and historical architecture.
 The beautiful Jardin du Luxembourg is also a must-see in the city.